Donor Profile

 Deep-Dive on Canada's ODA for gender equality

-Canada’s FIAP emphasizes the poorest and most vulnerable, meaning most of its ODA goes to low-income countries.
+Canada’s FIAP emphasizes the poorest and most vulnerable, meaning most of its ODA goes to LICs or LMICs.

-The FIAP dictates that by FY2021/22, at least 50% of Canada’s bilateral ODA will be directed to sub-Saharan Africa; however, Canada has yet to reach this goal.
+The FIAP dictated that by FY2021/22, at least 50% of Canada’s bilateral ODA will be directed to sub-Saharan Africa; however, Canada has yet to reach this goal.
+An increase in ODA to Europe following the 2022 full-scale invasion of Ukraine saw sub-Saharan Africa decline from 22% of bilateral ODA in 2021 to 18% in 2022, compared to Europe's 32% in 2022.

-Canada gave 91% of its bilateral ODA overall as grants which it considers an effective way to deliver increasing amounts of ODA while reducing the administrative burden often associated with loan financing.
+Canada primarily disburses ODA as grants, which it considers an effective way to deliver increasing amounts of ODA while reducing the administrative burden often associated with loan financing.

-Government documents, such as the Global Affairs Canada Departmental Plan 2021-22 and the Minister of International Development’s mandate letter, suggest that the Indo-Pacific will become an increasing priority in the years ahead.
+Government documents, such as the Global Affairs Canada Departmental Plan 2023-24 and the Minister of International Development’s mandate letter, suggest that the implementation of Canada’s inaugural Indo-Pacific Strategy will be a key priority in the years ahead.

 Multilateral Spending and Commitments